klepsydra-technologies/kpsr-tutorial/tutorials/chapter1.md

 * **Application API**.
 A simple Publisher / Subscriber API, this API is used by the application or customer code to build the functionality.
 * **Composition API**.
 This API is used to create and assembly publisher subscriber instances.
 Examples are: EventLoop, ROS Connector, etc.

 This tutorial does not intend to cover the complete API of Klepsydra Core, but to explain the key programming features of it.
-For a full comprehensive description of the API, please refer to the api-doc folder of the kpsr-core repository. @TODO: add link
+For a full comprehensive description of the API, please refer to the [api-doc](https://github.com/klepsydra-technologies/kpsr-core/tree/master/api-doc) folder of the kpsr-core repository.

 ## Example 1: The "Hello world!" example.